|

 was also a Justice of the Peace.

-Edmund Howl died on 11th October 1934 at the age of 87 years.
+Edmund Howl died on 11 October 1934 at the age of 87.

 The Quarries came up for sale in 1927.

-During the 20th Century, the grounds were often used for fetes and shows.
+During the 20th century, the grounds were often used for fetes and shows.

 The house was demolished by the 1960s and the land off Clarence Street developed.